Creamy Scratch Chicken Broccoli Casserole (No Canned Soup)

 - Spray or grease a casserole dish and pour the entire contents of the bowl into the casserole dish.

-- Top with cheese.
+- Top with an even layer of cheese.

 - Place butter into a small saucepan and melt.
 Add bread crumbs and stir until the bread crumbs look wet.
 Sprinkle them evenly across the top of the casserole.